In this article, we’ll show you how to sign a document in Google Docs using four different methods:

 To achieve a perfect finish, open the photo using a digital editing tool like Photoshop or Photopea.
 From there, you can boost the quality of the colors to make it look more solid, convert the photo into a black-and-white image to remove any glare or lighting inconsistencies, and save it as a PDF or JPEG when you’re done.

 6. Send your document

 Once your document has been digitized and is ready to go, you can send it as an email attachment to your co-signers.

-- Low-tech: Anyone with a printer and a phone can easily sign the document wherever they’d like and send the final result to whomever needs it.
+- Low-tech: Anyone with a printer and a phone can easily sign the document wherever they’d like and send the final result to whoever needs it.

-- Uses your ink signature: Since you need to physically sign it, you’ll get to use your ink signature, which is still required in some countries
+- Uses your ink signature: Since you need to sign it physically, you’ll get to use your ink signature, which is still required in some countries

 - Time-consuming: It takes a lot of time to print, scan, and edit the document to make it look perfect.

 - No third-party support: Unlike using a digital signature, you won’t receive third-party legal support.

 - Easy to counterfeit: Since it requires scanning and editing, the document won’t be saved with authentication options to show who signed it or when.

 - Requires many tools: You’ll need a printer, paper, a scanner, and possibly a phone with a camera and digital graphics tools to get it done.

 How to sign a document in Google Docs: Conclusion

 Digital signing is used now more than ever.
 Since many people use Google Docs as their preferred word processor, knowing how to sign them is crucial.